santimirandarp/documents/md/networks/backend.md

 Obviously, we can buy a domain and link it to our local WAN.
 (I'm yet to know how.)

 ## Local Area Network Web Server, for free
-Let's get something running.
-To get started, we'll do a free, local-local server.
+To get started, we'll do a free local-local server.
 Our computer will serve a site on the lan.
 If you have no idea what lan is, just remember this website will only be visible for people connected to the same wi-fi network than you.
 So probably your family will, but not your neighbors.

 ### Using Node and Express
 1. Install Node.js (for Windows, Mac or Linux)
 2. Create a project (using `npm init -y`), or cd into a project.
-3. In any case, install express `npm i express` Express makes setting up the server very simple.
-But it could be done with Node alone.
+3. Install express `npm i express`
 4. Create a `server.js` file and open it up in an editor.
 Paste this code in:
 ```
 const express =  require("express")
 const app = express()
-const port = process.env.PORT || 3000
+const port = 3456
 console.log("Hello World")
 app.listen(port)
 ```
 5. Open a terminal on the server.js directory.
 And run `node server.js`.
+Now there is a server listening on port 3456.
+We need to emulate a client.
+What do clients do?
-6. (now we "switch to client side) In a browser type: _localhost:3000_
+6. They make requests!
+In a browser type: _localhost:3456_

-You will see "can not GET".
-We didn't configure it yet!
+You will see "can not GET /".
+That's fine.
+Let's fix it.

 When we type in _localhost_ the browser looks up in the ip 127.0.0.1 which again, is a loopback to our computer.
-This ip address has no meaning in a different pc (well, it does, it points to that pc!) so there is no danger in showing this ip.
+This ip address has no meaning in a different pc (well, it does, it points to that pc!).
+So there is no danger in showing this ip.

-Let's serve a string.

 Add this 2 lines to `server.js`

 ```
 const data="Hello Dude"
 app.get("/", (req, res)=>res.send(data))
-//basically app.method("where are they calling to", "what to do")
-//method might be get, post, delete, put etc.
 ```

-First argument is where are we expecting the request url, second is a callback.

-By typing `localhost`, we're _making a request_ to the root (the directory where server.js is located), and retrieving a string ("Hello Dude").
+You will get a better idea as we roll along.

+Re-type `localhost`.
+You should get the string "Hello Dude".

-Let's response with a webpage.
+Now, let's response with a webpage.

 ```
-//node js defines a variable __dirname, let's test

 console.log(__dirname)
-// dirname is the absolute path to the current directory.
+//dirname: absolute path to server.js directory.
-//we need to append the relative path to the index file
-const path = __dirname+"/views/index.html"
+const pathToFile = __dirname+"/views/index.html"
-console.log(path)
-//now let's ask retrieve index.html when they type our webpage "url".
+console.log(pathToFile)
 app.get("/", (req,res)=>res.sendFile(path))
 ```

 This will return the file.

+* What happens if you type localhost:3456/a?
+* What happens if you change "/" by "/a"?

 Environmental variables are variables Node.js sets when we lauch the program.
-If you want to check them out, type `console.log(process.env)` and see the long list of environmental variables.
+If you want to check them out, type `console.log(process.env)`.
 [An intro here](https://www.twilio.com/blog/2017/08/working-with-environment-variables-in-node-js.html).
-You will notice that is an object.
-A variable can be logged this way `console.log("My Variable Is", process.env.varName)`
+You will notice that is a standard object (we can change it).

-Why is this relevant?
-Some sites will set a few of this variables for us.
-In particular the `process.env.PORT`.
-Be aware!

-* What do you think will happen if, instead of localhost, we write `localhost/directory`?
+* `localhost:3456/psycopath` will return can not GET.
+But why?

-Essentially, this will return not found, because we're not handling such a request.
+Essentially, because we're not handling such a request.

 ### Using Apache in Linux